dagger/dagger/dagql/README.md

 * [ ] IDs should also contain digest of result (stretch goal, this is higher level, e.g. we want literal file checksums for objects that represent a file)
 * [x] get rid of Identified in favor of Object? (see interfaces + wrapping concern below)

-## minor things to reconsider

-* Right now pointers are avoided basically everywhere in favor of just using structs, which results in copying values all over the place.
-This is pretty opinionated, as it helps with the immutability goal.
-But it would be nice to have the _option_ of using pointers.
-* Interfaces + wrapping = recipe for inscrutable failures.
-I'm leaning really hard on Go's type system with generics and interfaces.
-Interfaces are defined for lots of high-level concepts, which is needed in some cases because once you have a generic you need some way to refer to it without making its type concrete.
-The problem is if we also wrap types, because as we all know a wrapper can't know what interfaces are implemented by the underlying type.